 - If a pointing sign points to the same location several times (e.g., is repeated for emphasis), this is annotated with one gloss.
-That is, the full annotation includes the sequence of pointing signs made to the same location. - Plural points are determined based on function (i.e. meaning) rather than form.
+That is, the full annotation includes the sequence of pointing signs made to the same location. - If there are multiple points to the different locations close to each other and one right after the other, and each successive point has a smaller movement than the previous, annotate this as a plural pointing sign annotated with one gloss (e.g. PT:PRO3PL).
+If there are multiple points to the different locations one right after the other (close to each other or not), and each has about equal emphasis, annotate this as separate tokens of singular pointing glosses (e.g. PT:PRO3SG PT:PRO3SG). - Plural points are determined based on function (i.e. meaning) rather than form.
 This is so we can determine whether there is a specific form associated with plural marking (e.g., an arc movement) at a later date.